brianguenter/FastDifferentiation.jl/README.md

 The Exe function measures just the time required to execute the compiled function using an in-place matrix.

 ### Chebyshev polynomial
-The first example is a recursive function for evaluation the Chebyshev polynomial of order n:
+The first example is a recursive function for the Chebyshev polynomial of order n:

 ```
 @memoize function Chebyshev(n, x)